srobinson/unicode-wiki/README.md

 The idea behind the project has been lurking inside me for some years now, and was born out of an interest in unicode, languages and the origin or languages.

 I also wanted to experiment with the idea of organising repos into a monorepo and decided to use this as a means of testing out Lerna and yarn workspaces.
-The experience has taught me a lot and I hope to share the love in an upcoming blog.
+The excercise has taught me a lot! and I hope to share the love in an upcoming blog.
 In addition, time allowing and given enough interest, I'd like to create a tutorial covering the design/development and deployment to kubernetes.
 Please star/watch if you are interested.

 References: